 - Create a bedtime routine.
 Completing stressful activities, such as working before bed, may cause nighttime anxiety and frequent wake time.
 Prevent tossing and turning by creating a routine you can associate with rest.
 This may look like reading a book, bathing, or journaling.

 - Maintain a comfortable room temperature.
 Decreases in body temperature lead to sleepiness while increases in temperature promote alertness.
 This process is called thermoregulation and is a part of our circadian rhythm or internal body clock.
 Before falling asleep, your body temperature needs to drop.
 However, if your room is too hot, your body may struggle to cool off and thus, rest.
-Sleep specialists recommend keeping your room temperature at 60 to 67 degrees to promote thermoregulation.
+Sleep specialists recommend keeping your room temperature at 60 to 67 degrees to promote thermoregulation and help you fall asleep quickly.

 - Keep electronic devices out of your bedroom.
 Blue light radiates from televisions, computers, and phone screens.
 Blue wavelengths are useful during the day because they enhance alertness, mood, and reaction time.
 However, they are harmful at night.
-Research shows blue light powerfully suppresses melatonin production—a hormone that regulates the sleep-wake cycle.
+Research by Harvard Medical School Verified Source Harvard Health Blog run by Harvard Medical School offering in-depth guides to better health and articles on medical breakthroughs.
+View source shows blue light powerfully suppresses melatonin production—a hormone that regulates the sleep-wake cycle.

 - Block out external stimuli.
-Blackout curtains or eye masks can shut out disrupting light while a white noise machine or soft music will suppress any loud noises.
+Blackout curtains or eye masks can shut out disrupting light while noise mufflers will suppress any loud noises.

 - Evaluate the quality of your mattress.
 If you constantly wake from discomfort, it may be time to invest in a higher-quality mattress.
 An unsupportive mattress unfit to meet the needs of your unique body type and sleeping position can cause frequent tossing and turning from body pain and result in poor quality sleep.